Babes in the Wood murders (Pine Grove Furnace): Aftermath

-Case photographs, newspaper articles, and artifacts can be viewed at the Pennsylvania State Police Museum, located in Hershey, PA.
+Case photographs, newspaper articles, and artifacts can be viewed at the Pennsylvania State Police Museum, located in Hershey, Pennsylvania.

 Funeral services

 Funeral services for the three girls were attended by thousands of people.
 Boy Scouts and Girl Scouts were pallbearers, and prayers were recited by various local religious leaders.
 Noakes and Pierce were buried in the same cemetery as the three girls.
 The American Legion honored Noakes for his military service with full military honors, about 100 feet from the graves of his daughters.